tinnvec/aints/README.md

 Screeps AI using ants and other social colony insects as a model.

-## Searching
+## Creep

+1. If last move was successful or creep is fatigued, increase steps from last site.
+2. If creep is searching, remember the opposite direction to build a path home.
+3. If last move was not successful and creep is not fatigued, increase stuck counter.
+    - Instruct creep to suicide if over specified limit.
+4. Pick it up nearby dropped energy.
+5. Take Action if near site
+    - Transfer Energy to Spawn
+    - Harvest Energy from Source
+    - Upgrade Controller
-1. Place pheromones for last visited site
+6. If returning Home, place pheromones for last visited site
     - Reduced by steps taken since visiting the site
-2. Take Action if near site
-    - Transfer Energy
-    - Harvest Energy
-    - Upgrade Controller
-3. Move if not taking action or fatigued
+7. Move if not taking action or fatigued
+    - Favor forward movement
+    - Chosen by search pheromone level
-    - Chosen by highest level of pheromones being searched for and lowext level of pheromones being placed
+        - Reduced by average level of other pheromone types

-## Spawning
+## Spawn

-- Single creep, capable of working and carrying
+- Create creeps capable of working and carrying
     - No limit

-## Room Updates (Weather)
+## Pheromone decay

-- Pheromone decay
+- Each pheromone deposit has a decay timer
+- Decay timer is reset on update of pheromone amount

 ---